 Best Things To Do In Reykjavik

 Climb The Tower Of The Hallgrimskirkja Church

-One of the most popular things to do in Reykjavik is visit the Hallgrimskirkja Church.
-This iconic building towers over all of the others in the city, making quite the statement.
+One of the most popular things to do in Reykjavik is to visit the Hallgrimskirkja Church.
+This iconic building towers over all of the others in the city, making quite a statement.

 It is free to enter the church.
 There is a small fee to climb the tower, but it offers stunning views of the city, so it’s worth it.